Rufous-cheeked nightjar

 The rufous-cheeked nightjar (Caprimulgus rufigena) is a species of nightjar in the family Caprimulgidae.
 It is an intra-African migrant that breeds in the south of its range.
 It spends the non-breeding season in eastern Nigeria, Cameroon, southern Chad and Sudan, the Republic of the Congo, the D.R.C. and western Central African Republic.
-During the southern hemisphere summer it is found in Angola, Botswana, Mozambique, Namibia, South Africa, Zambia and Zimbabwe.
+Throughout the year it can be found in Southern Africa.
+It is a nocturnal species that feeds on flying insects, mainly hunting at dusk and the early night.
+They can hunt at night thanks to their large eyes that are adept at seeing in the dark.
+They cannot see in complete darkness and most likely cannot see colours either.
+The rufous-cheeked nightjar forms monogamous pairs and the egg laying period is from September to November.
+It looks very similar to other African nightjars and they are frequently misidentified during research and studies.